qbrc-cnap/cnap/docs/workflows.md

 To ensure that we specify all the required inputs to the workflow, the `ingest_workflow.py` script checks the set of WDL inputs versus the set of inputs described in `gui.json`.
 If the sets are not equivalent, an error is raised.
 Thus, to fix a parameter (e.g. the k-mer length), we need a way to set an input element that "hides" the parameter from the client.
 We use the standard HTML hidden element for this.
 At the time of writing, the hidden element only accepts a single value that maps to a single WDL input.
 More complex hidden inputs can be constructed, but are not included by default.

+<a id="final-view"></a>
+### Viewing the final output

+After creating your GUI (and with your WDL), run the workflow ingestion script as [described above](#ingest-workflow).
+Assuming the ingestion is successful, the script will report where the final workflow was saved (in the Docker container, under the `workflow_library` directory).
+Note that the ingestion also saved the workflow in the database.

+Of course you will want to view the output produced by the the `gui.json` you write, which will often have small bugs to fix, etc.  To view the created GUI, you first need to get the workflow ID and version from the database.
+The easiest way to get those numbers is to visit the Django admin at `https://<domain>/admin/`) and navigate to the Workflows table.
+Once you have the workflow/version IDs, type them into this "viewer" URL: `https://<domain>/analysis/workflow-view/<workflow ID>/<version ID>/`.

+If you need to make changes, head to the folder where the final workflow was saved (this is also available from the Workflow database table) and edit the `template.final.html` page to your liking.